 Due to this rather tragic debacle, the Audi 5000 is a model that tends to get swept under the rug as far as Audi history goes, at least in the U.S. This is unfortunate, as the Audi C3 was truly a trendsetting vehicle for its time, introducing a number of innovations and making inroads for both Audi and the appeal of larger German sedans for the upper-middle class masses in the U.S. Its influence can still be seen today in modern vehicles nearly 35 years later.

-A large, airy greenhouse featured expansive glass area, with an expansive six-window design unusually featuring the rear quarter windows entirely aft of the rear doors.
-This is something which Audi sedans have retained through the present, and something which has become very common on cars in recent years.
+A large, airy greenhouse featured an expansive glass area, with an expansive six-window design unusually featuring the rear quarter windows entirely aft of the rear doors.
+This is something that Audi sedans have retained through the present, and something that has become very common on cars in recent years.

 Additionally, versus most contemporary sedans which featured nearly vertical side glass, windshields, and rooflines in comparison, the C3 sported sweeping, nearly 90-degree angle A- and C-pillars, as well as side glass that gently sloped inward from its base for a dramatic, almost space age look.
 Equally notable, much like its distant NSU Ro 80 ancestor, the C3 featured a C-pillar that wrapped inward at the base, adding some visual distinction from the simple lines of the body.